gitwade/iOSOddsAndEnds/README.md

 iOSOddsAndEnds
 ==============

-Odds and ends that might be useful for iOS apps
+Odds and ends that might be useful for iOS apps.
 They are typically useful as-is, but could use some refining.

 UIViewController (IconInTitle) category: